 (Don’t forget to maintain the below sequences)

-After Annapurna Temple goes for a visit at Vishalakshi Temple.
-It is one of the famous Shakti Pithas in India where Devi Sati’s earring had fallen.
+After Annapurna Temple goes for a visit to Vishalakshi Temple.
+It is one of the famous Shakti Pithas in India where Devi Sati’s earrings had fallen.

 This temple has a unique type of Shiva linga.
-The Shiva linga is very big and it is said that this linga increase every year the size of a til (sesame sid).
+The Shiva linga is very big and it is said that this linga increases every year the size of a til (sesame sid).